elyra-ai/elyra/README.md

 #### Hybrid runtime support

-Elyra leverages the work that we’ve done with Jupyter Enterprise Gateway to enable Jupyter Notebooks to share resources across distributed clusters such as Apache Spark, Kubernetes, OpenShift, and the like.
+Elyra leverages Jupyter Enterprise Gateway to enable Jupyter Notebooks to share resources across distributed clusters such as Apache Spark, Kubernetes, OpenShift, and the like.

-It simplifies the task of running the notebooks interactively on cloud machines, improving productivity by leveraging the power of cloud-based resources that enable the use of specialized hardware such as GPUs and TPUs.
+It simplifies the task of running notebooks interactively on cloud machines, improving productivity by leveraging the power of cloud-based resources that enable the use of specialized hardware such as GPUs and TPUs.

 #### Python script execution support